 One of the most common risks associated with any fertility treatment is a pregnancy with multiples.
 Today, our team at the Pacific Fertility Center in Los Angeles, CA will explore IVF and twins or multiples, and discuss how the risk for this occurrence can be minimized.

-One of the most common reasons for multiple pregnancy is the number of embryos transferred to the uterus during the IVF treatment process.
+One of the most common reasons for twin pregnancies during IVF is the number of embryos transferred to the uterus during the IVF treatment process.

 If you have been trying to conceive, you may be wondering why multiples would be a bad thing.
 Any time there are twins or multiples, there is an increased chance for complications.
 Some of the most common risks among twins include: